rackerlabs/support-how-to/content/cloud-files/deploying-a-cloud-site-with-media-content-on-cloud-files.md

 the Python SDK, however you can also use third party tools, such as CyberDuck to upload content.

-#### Example: Using Python SDK
+#### Use the Python SDK

 This example assumes that you have pyrax, the Python SDK installed.
-For more information about setting up the SDK for Python, see pyrax installation for configuration steps.
+For more information about setting up the SDK for Python, see [Getting started with the Python SDK](https://developer.rackspace.com/sdks/python/).

-#### The code

 The following script performs a series of simple tasks: it creates a container named `media`, enables CDN for the container, and then uploads a file to that container.

     import pyrax
+    #set the Rackspace identity system for authentication
     pyrax.set_setting("identity_type", "rackspace")
     pyrax.set_credentials("UserName", "APIKey", region="ORD")
     cf = pyrax.cloudfiles
+    #create a container called "media"
     cont = cf.create_container("media")
+    #publish the container
     cont.make_public()
     print "Beginning upload..."
     obj = cont.upload_file("PathToImage")